yl3im/motobm/README.md

 will create XML zone file(s) with all German repeaters for 2m band with 6 digit ID (real repeaters, not just hotspots), split to 16 channels per one zone.

+## Importing to CPS2

+* Open the XML file contents in text editor, like Notepad.
+* Select All.
+Copy.
+* Open CPS2, on its left pane go to `Configuration` -> `Zone/Channel Assignment`, right-click on `Zone` and choose Paste.

 ## ToDo

 * location based search (GPS area)